Thursday, June 28, 2012

 Korra in the Avatar State having finally connected with her spiritual self.

 In fact, it was when Korra was deep in hardship that she was able to tap into her spiritual side and unlock her ability to bend Air.
 Later, the spirit of Avatar Aang tells her, "When we hit our lowest point we are open to the greatest change."
 Trials are rough but they are often blessings in disguise.
-I know for me, if it weren't for the trials I faced I wouldn't be a solid friend, close to my savior, or have the other blessings I have in my life today.
+I know for me, if it weren't for the trials I faced I wouldn't be a solid friend, close to my Savior, or have the other blessings I have in my life today.
 When we are humbled, like Korra, we can unlock potential inside of us only our Father in Heaven knows exists.

 I really hope you enjoyed The Legend of Korra as much as I did.
 I know that as we hit that lowest point we can always rely on the spirit of God to help us out of it and unlock our potential.